Moonlet/ZIP/zips/zip-6.md

 Where `https://localhost:5555` is the location of the isolated server.

-- Use a `GetTransacition` to check the reciept and check if the transaction has succeeded.
+- Use `GetTransacition` to check the receipt and check if the transaction has succeeded.
-  Example of a succesful deployment:
+  Example of a successful deployment:
 ```json
   {
   "id": "1",